JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcTanH"></a>CArcTanH / CATanH

-Returns the complex hyperbolic arctangent of this complex number.
+Returns the complex hyperbolic arctangent of a complex number.
 The branch cuts are on the real axis, less than -1 and greater than 1.

 ```
 FUNCTION CArcTanH (BYREF value AS _complex) AS _complex